chelsabeth/Sprint-Challenge-ReactWars/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-- [ ] What is React JS and what problems does it try and solve?
+- [X] What is React JS and what problems does it try and solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

+ `Build large scale applications effectively, provides a smooth experience for users and those developing applications, allows multiple users to interact with a interface simultaneously (because of the virtual DOM), and lastly makes changes and updates in live time to a user’s page without hassle.`

-- [ ] What does it mean to _think_ in react?
+- [X] What does it mean to _think_ in react?

+ `laying out specific things before/while you are building your webpage in react.`

-- [ ] Describe state.
+- [X] Describe state.

+`state represents different parts of the app that can change.
+Each component maintains its own state, which is subject to change.`

-- [ ] Describe props.
+- [X] Describe props.

+  `props are pieces of a component.
+We use them to pass data around from parent to child`

-- [ ] What are side effects, and how do you sync effects in a React component to state or prop changes?
+- [X] What are side effects, and how do you sync effects in a React component to state or prop changes?

+ `a side effect is anything that affects something outside the scope of the function being executed.
+We sync effects in react components to state and props by using the hooks.`

 ## Project Set Up